MartinMondelli/DeepLearning_TSE/REPORT.md

 y_i = r + \gamma \max_{a'} Q(s',a';\theta_{i-1})
 $$

-This target value is derived from the Bellman optimality equation and represents the one-step bootstrapped estimate of the optimal Q-value.
+This target value is derived from the Bellman optimality equation and represents the one-step approximation of the optimal Q.

-When minimizing the loss with respect to the weights, we arrive at the following gradient:
+When minimizing the loss with respect to the weights, we get at the following gradient:

 $$
 \nabla_{\theta_i} L_i(\theta_i) =